Milton B. Matson: Public Spectacle

 Milton B. Matson joined the San Francisco dime museum scene once he gained notoriety from his arrest.
 Frank Clifton, a manager of a small dime museum, offered Matson a position to sit on public display while wearing men’s clothing.
 Needing money, Matson accepted the job offer and became “The Bogus Man” for five weeks.
 Part of his contract included the inability to wear men’s clothing in public for the sole purpose of enticing people to pay to see him on display.

 Matson toyed with the public in a game of cat and mouse, sometimes refusing to answer certain questions and other times offering insights on his relationship with Fairweather.
 During interviews, Matson also stated that his role at the museum was simply “one of the inevitabilities of life.”

 In 1903, Matson returned to court to stand on trial and assert his male gender identity.
 He demanded that his identity be recognized despite his gender at birth.
 Unfortunately, he was sent to an insane asylum where he spent 60 days in the women’s jail.
 Although Matson lost, he contributed to the ongoing efforts for the discontinuation of a gender binary for a more inclusive understanding of the gender spectrum.

+Later Life and Death

+Matson's later life remains largely obscure.
+However, the July 4, 1907 morning edition of the San Jose Mercury does record his death from apoplexy while living in a refugee camp in San Francisco after the 1906 San Francisco earthquake and ensuing fires destroyed much of the city.
+It is noted that Matson's "masculine face, angular figure and male attire averted suspicions as to her sex."
+He was noted to be about 55 years old, "was not inclined to mingle much with her neighbors, but was friendly and kind.
+Every one liked "the old gentleman".